-As part of its long-term investment approach, the investment team also sought to engage with company management teams and boards to encourage companies towards better ESG practices and to minimise or mitigate the principle adverse impacts of their activities on a materiality basis (i.e. if the Investment Adviser considered a particular PAI indicator to be materially relevant to the longterm sustainability of high returns on capital).
+As part of its long-term investment approach, the investment team also sought to engage with companies to encourage them towards better ESG practices and to minimise or mitigate the principle adverse impacts of their activities both on a materiality basis (i.e. if the Investment Adviser considered a particular PAI indicator to be materially relevant to the long-term sustainability of high returns on operating capital).